 Treasure City arrives on digital platforms Friday 18th June 2021

-However, It is the films of Jim Jarmusch that Treasure City most resembles, not only through the similarly fragmented narrative and magical realism of Mystery Train (1989) and Night on Earth (1991), but also the way both directors seem to have a distinctively askance conception of their home countries.
+However, It is the films of Jim Jarmusch that Treasure City most resembles, not only through the similarly fragmented narrative and magical realism of Mystery Train (1989) and Night on Earth (1991) but also in the way both directors seem to have a distinctively askance conception of their home countries.
 Of course, this may also be due to Jim Stark, Jarmusch’s frequent producer, providing finance for the film.

 READ MORE: Károly Makk’s Love ‘Szerelem’ (1971)

-While the anthology format is a great creative choice in gathering together a range of characters and stories, the format does not allow enough screen time for us to care about each story deeply.
+While the anthology format is a great creative choice for gathering together a range of characters and stories, the form does not allow enough screen time for us to care about each story deeply.
 Disappointingly, most of the characters feel like stock images that are there to portray a generic issue.
-And while we may identify with the social issues at the heart of their story, the characters themselves often feel hollow.
+And while we may identify with the social problems at the heart of their story, the characters themselves often feel hollow.
 Equally, the short stories often feel too loosely connected, occasionally creating a sense of disconnect.
 Meanwhile, the introduction of magic in the final scene also feels strange as it essentially takes away from the naturalism built throughout the film.